ThatRozebudDude/FPS-Plus-Public/README.md

 * After `hmm`'s install is complete, run `hmm install` in the root directory to install all haxelibs.

+* You also have to run `haxelib --global git hxCodec https://github.com/FunkinCrew/hxCodec 61b98a7a353b7f529a8fec84ed9afc919a2dffdd` because hxCodec doesn't like to work with hmm for some reason.

 * After installing all libraries, run `haxelib run lime setup` to set up `lime`.

 To set up build tools, refer to part 8 of [this document](https://github.com/FunkinCrew/Funkin/blob/main/docs/COMPILING.md).